MicrosoftDocs/powerapps-docs/powerapps-docs/user/create-report-with-wizard.md

     > [!div class="mx-imgBorder"]
     > ![Format report](media/report_wizard_9.png "Format report screen")

 12. Review the summary of your report and select **Next** and then select **Finish**.
-You will now be able to see this report in your report view.
+You can now see this report in the list of report in the system.

     > [!div class="mx-imgBorder"]
     > ![View you report](media/report_wizard_10.png "View your report")